The First Roller Coaster in North Carolina

-In the April 26, 1889, Wilmington Messenger that work had begun on four bath houses and two pavilions.
-More than a hundred bathing suits arrived and consisted of all sized for men, women and children. “…many of them are quite handsome and are made of the best quality of flannel goods.”
+The April 26, 1889 Wilmington Messenger reported that work had begun on four bath houses and two pavilions.
+More than a hundred bathing suits arrived and consisted of all sizes for men, women and children. “…many of them are quite handsome and are made of the best quality of flannel goods.”

 So, you rented your bathing suit back then and it was made of flannel.
 Good to know.

 Mr. H.B.
 Griffith, of Philadelphia, arrived in the city last night to put up the switchback at the Masonboro terminus of the Ocean View Railroad.
 The switchback will have four hundred and ten feet of circumference, and will be completed in two weeks.
 A switchback will be quite a novelty for Wrightsville Beach, and will be a popular institution with the big folks as well as the little ones.
 Wilmington Messenger, 5/14/1889.